A Better Tomorrow: Writing and development

 Inspired by Jean-Pierre Melville, Woo began writing A Better Tomorrow with the goal of making it his own version of Le Samouraï (1967).
 Encouraged by Tsui to draw upon his own personal experiences to write the film's dialogue, Woo considered A Better Tomorrow to be his first auteur movie.
 He meant for the film to be a way for him to express his feelings about Hong Kong and human dignity, and didn't intend for it to be a political statement.
 Woo also wanted it to showcase his friendship with Tsui, since both men had helped each other gain a foothold in their respective directing careers.

 Woo was influenced by the gallant tales of wuxia, remarking that films like A Better Tomorrow "are violent, but they also have an element of romance—not love, but chivalry—and there's always the dream of a better world."
 He noted the impact that a previous directorial effort, Last Hurrah for Chivalry (1979), had on him, calling it a prequel to A Better Tomorrow.
 While Woo used the basic plot of The Story of a Discharged Prisoner as the foundation for his film, including copying the Chinese title directly, he made specific changes to the story's characters.
 Woo turned the younger brother into a police officer in order to heighten the drama between the siblings, and reworked the original film's social worker character to be Mark.
 Since Woo was a fan of Nicholas Ray's Rebel Without a Cause (1955), he wrote Kit to be an homage to James Dean's character.
 More notably, most of the characters in the original were rewritten to be male roles, despite Tsui's request to include female protagonists.
 Tsui admitted that there was friction between him and Woo, stating that from a production standpoint: "I get too involved in the project, and there is not enough room for some directors to breathe.
 John Woo is very much independent."

-In addition to Woo, writers Chan Hing-ka and Leung Suk-wah (梁淑華) also received writing credits for the screenplay.
+In addition to Woo, Chan Hing-ka and Leung Suk-wah (梁淑華) also received writing credits for the screenplay.
+Chan was enlisted by one of the film's production managers, who remembered his work co-writing the TVB television series The Battle Among the Clans (1985).
+His primary screenplay contribution was introducing a romantic relationship between Kit and Jackie, as Woo and Tsui wanted the younger characters in the film to get more screen time.
 For the film's English title, Woo asked Nansun Shi for a phrase that better reflected the film's themes of redemption and courage, shortening her suggestion of "For a Better Tomorrow".